jjasardi/Uebung-hk2-unveryoh-jasarard-gabricyr/README.md

 #### Future Implementations:

+__All future implementations are listed as open [issues](https://github.zhaw.ch/PM2-IT21aWIN-fame-rayi-wahl/Uebung-hk2-unveryoh-jasarard-gabricyr/issues).__

 ##### Implementation 1:
 In this [issue](https://github.zhaw.ch/PM2-IT21aWIN-fame-rayi-wahl/Uebung-hk2-unveryoh-jasarard-gabricyr/issues/13) we described the problem that you must know the username of the client you want to send a direct message to.
 In a further refactoring process we could implement the output of all current registred clients.
 Or even a search function wich the real name which implies then that the client must registrate himself.